MaximilianLombardo/PySCES/pysces/src/pysces/aracne/_cpp/README.md

-# ARACNe C++ Extensions
+# ARACNe C++ Extensions (ARCHIVED)

+**NOTE: These C++ extensions are currently disabled in favor of the Python implementation, which is more reliable and easier to debug.
+This directory is kept for reference purposes only.**

-This directory contains C++ extensions for the ARACNe algorithm, which provide significant performance improvements over the Python implementation.
+This directory contains C++ extensions for the ARACNe algorithm, which were intended to provide performance improvements over the Python implementation.

 ## Overview